Censorship in Rwanda

+Since the conclusion of the Rwandan Civil War, the Rwandan Government has introduced various forms of censorship, primarily political, aimed at controlling dissent, managing public discourse, and shaping narratives.

 General information control

 Article 38 of the Constitution of Rwanda 2003 guarantees "the freedom of expression and freedom of access to information where it does not prejudice public order, good morals, the protection of the youth and children, the right of every citizen to honour and dignity and protection of personal and family privacy."
 However, in reality, this has not guaranteed freedom of speech or expression given that the government has declared many forms of speech fall into the exceptions.
 Under these exceptions, longtime Rwandan president, Paul Kagame, asserted that any acknowledgment of the separate people was detrimental to the unification of post-Genocide Rwanda and has created numerous laws to prevent Rwandans from promoting a "genocide ideology" and "divisionism."
 However, the law does not explicitly define such terms, nor does it define that one's beliefs must be spoken.
 For example, the law defines divisionism as ‘the use of any speech, written statement, or action that divides people, that is likely to spark conflicts among people, or that causes an uprising which might degenerate into strife among people based on discrimination'.
 Fear of the possible ramifications from breaking these laws have caused a culture of self-censorship within the population.
 Both civilians and the press typically avoid anything that could be construed as critical of the government/military or promoting "divisionism."